What You'll Learn

 According to a National Sleep Foundation Study, drowsiness or fatigue is the principle cause of at least 100,000 traffic accidents each year.
 One North Carolina state study found that 55% of all “fall-asleep” crashes were caused by drivers under the age of 25.
 Parents shouldn’t let sleep deprived adolescents get behind the wheel anymore than they would if their kid had been drinking.

 But while it might pose the most serious risk, driving is not the only danger.
-After getting between 3 and 4 hours of sleep for several nights in a row, while working on a term paper in his sophomore year at Hunter College High School, Gabriel Levine went into his kitchen at 3am to get a snack.
+After getting between 3 and 4 hours of sleep for several nights in a row, while working on a term paper in his sophomore year of high school, Gabriel Levine went into his kitchen at 3am to get a snack.
 Instead of slicing through a wedge of cheese he sliced through his thumb clear to the bone, severing a ligament.
-“It ended up requiring a trip to the emergency room and two surgeries to repair it, and I spent 6 weeks in a cast,” says Levine, now 19 and a freshman at the University of Chicago.
-Though he says the injury was “absolutely the result of how little sleep I’d been getting by on for months,” his school offered no extensions on homework or papers.
+“It ended up requiring a trip to the emergency room and two surgeries to repair it, and I spent 6 weeks in a cast,” says Levine, now 19 and a freshman in college.
+Though he says the injury was “absolutely the result of how little sleep I’d been getting by on for months,” he didn’t get any extensions on homework or papers.
 And because he could only type with one hand, he ended up having to stay up even later to finish his work.

 Inability to self-regulate

-Along with a lack of sleep goes the ability to exercise self-control—over one’s emotions, impulses and mood.
-Dr. Ryan C. Meldrum, an assistant professor in the Department of Criminal Justice at Florida International University, found a link between short sleep duration, late bedtimes, and poor overall sleep quality and aggression, impulsivity, and being short-tempered.
+Along with a lack of sleep goes the ability to exercise self-control — over one’s emotions, impulses and mood.
+Ryan C. Meldrum, PhD, an assistant professor in the Department of Criminal Justice at Florida International University, found a link between short sleep duration, late bedtimes, and poor overall sleep quality and aggression, impulsivity, and being short-tempered.

 “There’s a theory that views self-control not as a stable personality trait,” explains Dr. Meldrum, “but as something that is subject to the strains and stressors of the environment that people have to navigate on a daily basis.
 So imagine that self-control is like a muscle—if we exert a lot of energy and expend a lot of effort we need rest and recuperation in order to restore one’s ability to self-regulate.”

-Dr. Allison Baker, a child and adolescent psychiatrist at the Child Mind institute, says teens who don’t get the kind of sleep they need in order to be able to self-regulate can actually exhibit many of the same symptoms as kids with ADHD.
+Allison Baker, MD, a child and adolescent psychiatrist, says teens who don’t get the kind of sleep they need in order to be able to self-regulate can actually exhibit many of the same symptoms as kids with ADHD.
 Signs of sleepiness can include an inability to sit still, to stay on task and to focus.
-“It’s an easy misdiagnosis to make,” Baker says.
+“It’s an easy misdiagnosis to make,” Dr. Baker says.

 Substance use and risky behavior